MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 If you decide later that your users need OneNote 2016, there will be ways to add OneNote 2016, such as by using the Office Deployment Tool.

 These changes don't affect existing installations of OneNote for Office 365 ProPlus or Office 2016.
-Also, these changes don’t affect other versions of OneNote, such as OneNote for Mac, OneNote for Android, or OneNote Online.
+Also, these changes don’t affect other versions of OneNote, such as OneNote for Mac, OneNote for Android, or the [web version of OneNote](https://support.office.com/article/7e497458-6bf3-4de3-a362-f83636f0d5b9).

 ## Choose the version of OneNote to deploy to your users